Install Runtime Fabric on Azure

 Select the Resource group used to provision your Runtime Fabric infrastructure.

 On the Overview pane under Deployments, click on the link below.
-This link should display something like
+This link should display something similar to

 Click the Deployment Name Microsoft.Template.